 3. Slow Shutter Speed: Too Much Light

-A camera’s shutter speed indicates the duration of time that the camera shutter (light sensor) opens for.
+A camera’s shutter speed indicates the duration of time that the camera shutter (light sensor) opens.

-If your shutter speed is too slow, your light sensor “collects” more light than it needs too, and the sensor will then measure the accumulated light in each pixel.
+If your shutter speed is too slow, your light sensor “collects” more light than it needs to, and the sensor will then measure the accumulated light in each pixel.

-Since the sensor is also made up from a lot of pixels, this combination of high pixels will result in noise.
+Since the sensor is also made up of a lot of pixels, this combination of high pixels will result in noise.